tommarien/blog/source/_posts/2020-03-02-from-undefined-to-zero.md

 ---

 As **Javascript** continues to be one of the most misunderstood languages on the planet, of which you could find evidence all over the web.
-One of my personal favorites is the the [lightning Wat talk by Gary Bernhardt](https://www.destroyallsoftware.com/talks/wat).
+One of my personal favorites is the [lightning Wat talk by Gary Bernhardt](https://www.destroyallsoftware.com/talks/wat).

-Lately i've begun to realize the underlying beauty of the language and i felt the need to blog about it.
+Lately i've begun to realize the underlying beauty of the language and felt the need to blog about it.

 We'll start with two [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), `undefined` and `null`.
 Why do they exist both and what differentiates them?